England win thriller to take T20 series

 The game fluctuated regularly, with New Zealand's bowlers keeping the pressure on England and taking wickets at key times.

-But Knight offered a calming presence with the bat, coming in after another swing of momentum when they had lost the crucial wicket of Amy Jones (32).
+But Knight, named as player of the match, offered a calming presence with the bat, coming in after another swing of momentum when they had lost the crucial wicket of Amy Jones (32).

 However, it could be argued that Knight was also guilty of getting in and getting out at a vital stage - when she departed, England needed eight from seven balls with the less experienced Dunkley and Maia Bouchier, playing only her second international match, at the crease.